 - While restarting, the computer will attempt to reinstall all previously deleted drivers.

 Check if it fixes the problem.
 If not, proceed to step 2.

 2. Check the external devices connected to the USB slot

-Some devices such as several hard drives have a high power requirement.
+Some devices, such as several hard drives, with high power requirements.
 In case your computer is unable to handle it, it will likely crash.
 To isolate this possibility, try connecting external USB devices to other computers using less configuration.
 Check if it works with them.
 If not, then the external device is faulty.